seblexis/learning/clean_code/chapter15.md

 ## Chapter15: JUnit Internals
 *Refactoring on the example of JUnit code*

+> [N]o module is immune from imporvement, and each of us has the responsibility to leave the code a little better than we found it

 ### Hidden temporal coupling
 Code smell.
 When the error-free running of the code depends on two (or more) methods being called in a temporal order without this being obvious.